Myofascial Release Therapy is Different and Unique

 So, how does myofascial release therapy compare to physical therapy – if there is any comparison?

-In this blog, your dedicated Southwest Physical Therapy answers some frequently-asked questions on physiotherapy versus myofascial release therapy, explaining how they differ, including in their individual, multi-prong benefits.
-We also help you decipher which is best for your particular situation.
+In this blog, we answer your questions on physiotherapy versus myofascial release therapy, explaining how they differ, and therefore the individual and multi-prong benefits.
+We also assist you decipher which one is best for your situation.

 What is Physical Therapy?

 Physical therapy, or physiotherapy, is the treatment by manual and physical methods such as exercise, massage, heat treatment, of medical conditions, deformity, injury, and disease, instead of by surgery or drugs.
 It often has incredible results – helping to mobilize joints and strengthen surrounding muscles in the treated area following injury or surgery.
 But, it very often happens to be the case where physical therapy alone is not the complete, standalone solution to the problem at hand, and so it is frequently supplemented with other forms of treatment – whether traditional or alternative – and with medications as well.